exercism/elixir/exercises/practice/leap/.approaches/flow/content.md

 end
 ```

-`case` can be very flexible, supporting pattern matching on a tuple.
+The `case` can be very flexible, so many variations are possible.
+Using it with pattern matching on a tuple is considered **the most idiomatic**.
-In this case, a tuple is created with all three checks.
+In this case, a tuple is created with all the checks.
 Then, pattern matching to tuples is performed.

 ```elixir